 In both cases, powerful players are trying to break the rules to get what they want.
 Why should government stifle debate because they can’t control it?
 Why should powerful companies, and their wealthy backers, have more of a say?

 You can help with our case in Mississippi.
 We have set up a crowdfunder to pay for legal fees for the court case.
-To support our crowdfunder got to: https://www.crowdjustice.com/case/data-arronbanks/ If you can’t give (or already have done) then please share the link and get the word out.
+To support our crowdfunder go to: https://www.crowdjustice.com/case/data-arronbanks/ If you can’t give (or already have done) then please share the link and get the word out.
 This is important.
-This is about the right of the people to chart their own democratic destinies free from manipulation.
+This is about the right of the people to chart their own democratic destinies free from manipulation and that means their data needs to be protected.